MalasadaTech/ioc-comparer/README.md

 ### Data Collection

 - Resolves domain IPs using `dns.resolver`.
-- Queries ASNs via Team Cymru's DNS TXT records.
+- Queries ASNs via IPinfo.io's Lite API (if configured) or Team Cymru's DNS TXT records as a fallback.
 - Fetches RDAP data using the IANA bootstrap file and direct HTTP requests.
 - Retrieves SSL certificates from crt.sh.
 - Enriches IOCs with threat intelligence from OTX, VirusTotal, and ThreatFox.